 Implausibility

 It is also sometimes said that if we were to understand v.
-32a to mean that divorce and remarriage is sometimes acceptable, this would involve an implausibility.
+32a to mean that divorce and remarriage is sometimes acceptable while someone’s original spouse is still alive, this would involve an implausibility.

 There are those who argue in this way:

-If committing sexual immorality allows the wronged party to break the marriage bond and makes remarriage legitimate, then to say that an innocently divorced wife can't remarry (as Jesus does say in this verse) assumes that her divorcing husband is not divorcing to have sexual relations with another person.
+If committing sexual immorality allows the wronged party to break the marriage bond and makes remarriage legitimate, then to say that a wife who is divorced through no fault of her own can't remarry (as Jesus does imply in this verse) assumes that her divorcing husband is not divorcing to have sexual relations with another person.
 But this is a very unlikely assumption.

-It is true that Jesus says in this verse that an innocently divorced wife can’t remarry without committing adultery.
+It is true that Jesus says in this verse that a wife who is divorced through no fault of her own can’t remarry without committing adultery.
 Nevertheless, we need to take account of how concisely He is speaking here.
-We don’t have to understand Him to be giving the whole picture on this issue.
+We don’t have to understand Him to be giving the all the details on this issue.

 We could understand things in this way:

 The big principle that Jesus is stressing in this verse is that marriages last for life, unless one partner commits sexual immorality, in which case the other partner is free to initiate divorce and remarriage.
-This means that an innocently divorced wife can’t remarry without committing adultery, if there are no complicating factors.
+This means that a wife who is divorced through no fault of her own can’t remarry without committing adultery, if there are no complicating factors.
 However, sometimes there are complicating factors.
-Sometimes, the original husband of the innocently divorced wife will himself commit sexual immorality.
+Sometimes, the original husband of the wife who is divorced through no fault of her own will himself commit sexual immorality.
 In this case the innocent wife can remarry without committing adultery.
 Jesus doesn’t discuss any complicating factors, because He is speaking very concisely and just wants to explicitly state the general principle that marriages last for life unless one partner commits sexual immorality.

-It is really not that difficult to understand things in this way.
+It really isn’t difficult to understand things in this way.

 Unfair and an incentive to commit sexual immorality

 It is also sometimes said that if we were to understand v.
-32a to mean that divorce and remarriage is sometimes acceptable, this would be unfair and create an incentive to commit sexual immorality.
+32a to mean that divorce and remarriage while someone’s original spouse is still alive is acceptable in a case of sexual immorality, this would be unfair and would create an incentive to commit sexual immorality.

 There are those who argue in this way:

-It would be strange if a woman who is divorced for no fault of her own commits adultery when she remarries, but a woman who is divorced for sexual immorality doesn’t commit adultery when she remarries.
+It would be strange if a woman who is divorced through no fault of her own commits adultery when she remarries, but a woman who is divorced for sexual immorality doesn’t commit adultery when she remarries.
 This is not only unfair but it can easily lead to an incentive to commit sexual immorality.
-So we should conclude, as in interpretation 1, that divorce and remarriage is never acceptable while one’s original spouse is still alive.
+So we should conclude [as in interpretation 1] that divorce and remarriage is never acceptable while one’s original spouse is still alive.

-Again, there is weight to this argument.
-However, there are a number of points to make in reply:
+There are a number of points to make in reply to this argument:

-First, it seems right to think that the issue of what God does or doesn’t regard as an acceptable divorce or an acceptable remarriage is more important than whether or not certain situations might seem unfair or might be unhelpful in serving as an incentive to commit sin.
-At its heart, the issue we are dealing with is one of God’s created order.
+First, at its heart, the issue we are dealing with is one of God’s created order, how He has made our world as regards what is and isn’t an acceptable divorce or an acceptable remarriage.
+This is more important than whether or not certain situations might seem unfair or might be unhelpful in serving as an incentive to commit sin.

 Second, even if we were to say that allowing remarriage (for both husband and wife) if a woman commits sexual immorality has the downside of creating an incentive for her to commit sexual immorality, it is not as if allowing remarriage has no upside.
 It has the upside of enabling the wronged husband to avoid a lot of pain.
 Under interpretation 1, not only is the husband sinned against by his wife committing sexual immorality, but he is not then allowed to divorce her and remarry.
 However, under interpretation 2 he is allowed to do this.